annasaltykova13/random-quote-engine-2/README.md

 # php-ajax-codespace
-A starter repo for building a PHP enabled CodeSpace This is a simple setup for running PHP with AJAX inside GitHub Codespaces.
+A starter repo for building a PHP enabled CodeSpace This is a simple setup for running PHP with AJAX/Fetch inside GitHub Codespaces.

 ## Getting Started